-Stretch Tool: Accept the Plurality of the Situation
+Accept the Plurality of the Situation

-Every participating person, team, and organization is a whole, interacting with other complete wholes, each perhaps with a different idea of what is going on and what should be going on.
+Every participating person, team, and organization is a whole, interacting with other wholes, each perhaps with a different idea of what is going on and what should be going on.
 In conventional collaboration, we imagine we’re one team with one purpose, working in sync.
-The phrase you hear is, “Let’s focus on the whole, or the good of the whole [or the good of the team, or company, or country].”
-This phrase is almost always illegitimate and manipulative and really means, “Let’s focus on the whole that’s meaningful to me.”
+The statement you hear is, “Let’s focus on the whole, or the good of the whole [or the good of the team, or company, or country].”
+This is almost always illegitimate and manipulative and really means, “Let’s focus on the whole that’s meaningful to me.”
 There are always many wholes that might have some things in common but are in disagreement on many other things.

 In problematic situations, we do not have to agree on what the solution is — or even what the problem is.
 We can still make progress.
 As Antanas Mockus, a former mayor of Bogotá, told me, “Often we do not need to have a consensus on or even discuss principles.
 The most robust agreements are those that different actors support for different reasons.”

-Stretch Tool: Experiment to Find a Way Forward
+Experiment to Find a Way Forward